J0hn-J0hn/Krockes_Quest/README.md

 # Krockes_Quest
-Krockes Quest: Meat your Destiny\n
+Krockes Quest: Meat your Destiny

-Your new favorite endless runner!\n
+Your new favorite endless runner!

-The game speeds up for every 5 points you collect.\n\n
+The game speeds up for every 5 points you collect.

-Future plans:\n
+Future plans:

-Add arcade-style 3 letter name for new highscore.\n Make ground move along with player.
+Add arcade-style 3 letter name for new highscore.

+Make ground move along with player.